StonedDawg/FENIX-rx5808-pro-diversity/README.md

 <img src="docs/img/BackBuild.jpg" width="50%">

 ## Flashing
+initial flashing :
 Tx and Rx pins to the TTGO are broken out to the upper 2 pins that plug into the goggles.
 Connect these, along with GND (pin 3rd from bottom) and 5V (bottom pin), then flash using your favourite FTDI.

+next update flashing can use OTA.

 ## Recognition